TFHS Student Handbook

 Students must park properly in the parking lot to ensure safety and the maximum space for vehicles.
 Students who park improperly in fire lanes, no parking zones, designated visitor’s or faculty parking areas, will be disciplined (including ticketed or towed at student expense) and may lead to the loss of privileges such as parking on campus.

 Parking on District property is a privilege for all students.
 Students may not use, transport, carry, or possess alcohol, tobacco/vapor products/alternative nicotine products, illegal drugs, marijuana, or any weapons in their vehicles on school property.
 While on school property, vehicles may be inspected at any time by staff, or by contractors employed by the District utilizing trained dogs, for the presence of alcohol, illegal drugs, drug paraphernalia, or weapons.
-Any student seeking to park on District property shall sign the authorization form contained in Appendix D. Students who park on District property without signing the authorization form may be subject to discipline.
+Any student seeking to park on District property shall sign the authorization form.
+Students who park on District property without signing the authorization form may be subject to discipline.

 In the event the school has reason to believe that alcohol, tobacco/vapor products/alternative nicotine products, drugs, marijuana drug paraphernalia, or weapons are present, including by alert-trained dogs, the District is authorized to contact law enforcement to conduct a search of the interior of the student’s vehicle.
 A student who removes a vehicle prior to a search by law enforcement when staff have reason to believe that alcohol, tobacco/vapor products/alternative nicotine products, drugs, marijuana, drug paraphernalia or weapons are present, may be subject to discipline and is prohibited thereafter from parking on District property.